dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/setup-azure.md

 Your Azure AD app should now be added to your dbt Cloud Account.
 People on your team who want to develop in dbt Cloud's IDE can now personally [authorize Azure DevOps from their profiles](dbt-cloud/cloud-configuring-dbt-cloud/authenticate-azure).

 ## Connecting a service user
-Because Azure DevOps forces all authentication to be linked to a user's permissions, we recommend you create a "service user" in Azure DevOps whose permissions will be used to power headless actions in dbt Cloud such as deployment runs and CI.
+Because Azure DevOps forces all authentication to be linked to a user's permissions, we recommend you create a "service user" in Azure DevOps whose permissions will be used to power headless actions in dbt Cloud such as dbt Cloud project repo selection, deployment runs, and CI.
 A service user is a pseudo user set up in the same way an admin would set up a real user, but it's given permissions specifically scoped for service to service interactions.
 You should avoid linking authentication to a real Azure DevOps user because if this person leaves your organization, dbt Cloud will lose privileges to the dbt Azure DevOps repositories, causing production runs to fail.

 ### More on Service Users